 Such luminaries as Archimedes, Da Vinci, Michelangelo, Cervantes, Dürer, Descartes, Lavoisier, Goethe, Eli Whitney, Somerset Maugham, Dr. Seuss and many more made their reputations as officers, spies, fortification engineers, armorers, military industrialists, reporters and bureaucrats: the principal career paths through a weapon civilization.

 Roman Legions were some of the first factories, producing loot and slaves on an industrial scale (according to Marshall McCluan in Understanding Media).

-Time and motion studies first rationalized the thrust and parry of swordplay, then the thirty-odd steps it took to fire a clumsy harquebus (primitive shoulder cannon)—long before factory tasks required such analysis.
-Diderot’s Encyclopédie, upon which the Enlightenment was grounded, is a “How To” of primitive heavy industry, in other words, weapon technology.
+Time and motion studies first rationalized the thrust and parry of swordplay, then the thirty-odd steps it took to fire a clumsy harquebus (primitive shoulder cannon) ― long before factory tasks required such analysis.
+Diderot’s Encyclopédie, upon which the Enlightenment was grounded, is a “How To” of primitive heavy industry, of weapon technology in other words.
 The Blanchard lathe, the premier design tool of modern industry, was first used to machine-sculpt standard wooden stocks for Kentucky (Jaeger) rifles.

 All the political transformations our historians hold dear: from tribal allegiance, to city-state (whether Tyranny or Oligarchy), to empire, to royal domain, to “representative” democracy, to today’s corporate/industrial military slave market, have been outcomes and accelerators of weapon technology.